vlang/v/doc/docs.md

 ```

 All of these will assign the same value 123 to `a`. `a` will have the
-type of `int` no matter what notation you have used for the integer literal.
+type `int` no matter what notation you have used for the integer literal.

 If you want a different type of integer, you can use casting: